 Under the Texas DUI Law, minors are prohibited from operating motor vehicles and watercraft while having any detectable amount of alcohol in their system.
-The full name for the DUI law is Driving or Operating Watercraft Under the Influence of Alcohol by Minor, and there are many special rules found throughout Texas codes that apply to prosecutions and arrests under this law.
+The full name of the DUI law is Driving or Operating Watercraft Under the Influence of Alcohol by Minor.

 Texas law allows anyone to prosecuted for DWI, including minors, but only minors can be prosecuted for DUI.
-DUI doesn’t require the state’s attorneys to prove “intoxication.”
-Instead, even a tiny amount of alcohol consumption can lead to a DUI prosecution.
+The Texas DUI law doesn’t require the state’s attorneys to prove “intoxication.”
+Instead, even a tiny amount of alcohol consumption can lead to a DUI prosecution for minors.

 What is the difference between DUI and DWI?

-DWI is the Driving While Intoxicated offense in the state of Texas, and it requires that the state’s attorney’s prove that you were intoxicated while you were operating a motor vehicle.
-Learn more about the Texas DWI law
+DWI, or Driving While Intoxicated, requires the state’s attorney’s to prove that you were intoxicated while you were operating a motor vehicle.
+The DWI law applies to anyone operating a motor vehicle in Texas, including both minors and adults.

 Can I get a DUI off my record?